no-relation/Legislature_Information_on_Bills_and_Sponsors/README.md

 ![alt text](https://github.com/no-relation/Legislature_Information_on_Bills_and_Sponsors/blob/master/Screen%20Shot%202018-10-26%20at%209.55.03%20AM.png?raw=true "intro menu")

 When presented with a list of bills or legislators, you can start typing to filter the search down if you're looking for something specific, for example to see if a particular word appears in a bill title or if you only remember your state rep as "Joan Somebody."

+Once you choose a legislator, you will see various options like "What bills did he sponsor?
+What are the subjects of the bills he sponsored?", and similarly you will get options for bills like "Who were primary sponsors?
+What were the subjects?".

+To quit, navigate to the "Start over" option, and choose "nevermind I'm done".

+Our data is from an openstates.org API.

+--

 openstates.org API, building database including legislators, bills, and votes (joining class)